Qing / Manchu Dynasty 清朝 1644 - 1912 - the end of Emperors

 Hatred of 'foreign' Manchu rule led to many rebellions.
 The Qing response to weakening control was to make the laws more conservative with harsher penalties.
-All Chinese men were forced to shave the top and sides of the head and plait their hair into a queue ➚ 辫子 biànzi dangling from the back of their heads, a continuous reminder of the rule by Manchu foreigners.
+All Chinese men were forced to shave the top and sides of the head and plait their hair from three braids into a queue ➚辫子 biànzi dangling from the back of their heads, a continuous reminder of the rule by Manchu foreigners.
 Initially the queue had been used to quickly distinguish between those who had surrendered and those who still resisted Manchu rule.
 The queue was in some respects a practical hairstyle as it kept unruly hair out of the eyes.
+It could be coiled on the top of the head beneath a cap or coiled around the neck.
+Join the fad for Chinoiserie some Westerners adopted the ‘pigtail’- including George Washington and King George III.
 It became a traditional fashion worn by some with pride and some even re-grew the queue in the Republican period.
 The Taipings in their rebellion (1850-1864) cut off their queues which was motivated by anger against 'foreign' Qing rule.
 It was the largest and most bloody Civil War in human history (see our section on the rebellion for more on this).